johannesstroebele91/React-Library/documentation/advanced/state/useState/useState-multiple-states.md

   onChangeDateFilter,
   selectedFilteredYear,
 }) => {
   // !!!
-STEPS 1-2: UPDATES THE STATE IN THE PARENT COMPONENT (EXPENSES) USING A CHANGE IN THE CHILD COMPONENT
+STEPS 1-2: CREATE A NEW STATE IN THE PARENT COMPONENT (EXPENSES) USING A CHANGE IN THE CHILD COMPONENT
   // !!!
 STEP 3: A VARIABLE IS CONTROLLED USING THE PARENT COMPONENT WITH 2-WAY-BINDING

   // 1) Send the function with the value,
   // That should be passed,
   // to the parent component (Expenses)